History Files

 News of the event reaches the Arverni that morning, and Vercingetorix summons his people to arms.
 Despite being expelled from the town of Gergovia by his uncle, Gobanitio, and the rest of the nobles in their fear of such a risky enterprise, he gathers together an army.

 The Aulerci, Cadurci, Lemovices, Parisii, Pictones, Senones, and Turones all join him, as do all of the tribes that border the ocean.
-The Treveri support the revolt but are pinned down by German tribes.
+The Treveri support the revolt but are pinned down by Germanic tribes.
 He sends Lucterius of the Cadurci into the territory of the Ruteni to gain their support, and marches in person to the Bituriges.

 The latter, under the protection of the Aeduii, send to them for help to resist the Arverni but are forced to join the revolt.
 Lucterius continues to the Gabali and Nitiobroges and wins their support, collecting together a large force ahead of an advance into the province of Narbonensis.

-Caesar gets there first and rallies the garrisons among the Ruteni and Volcae Arecomisci, and Lucterius is forced to retreat.
+Caesar gets there first and rallies the garrisons amongst the Ruteni and Volcae Arecomisci, and Lucterius is forced to retreat.
 From there Caesar circles through the territory of the generally pro-Roman Helvii (who provide auxiliaries) to reach that of the Arverni, despite deep winter snows in the mountains.

 Vercingetorix, after sustaining a series of losses at Vellaunodunum, Genabum, and Noviodunum, summons his men to a council in which it is decided that the Romans should be prevented from being able to gather supplies.